aido179/everybody-is-scottish/README.md

-# Extension Boilerplate
+# Everybody is Scottish
-A chrome extension boilerplate including a sample UI page, a normal js file and a background js file.
-The repo also contains jQuery for convenience.
+A silly chrome extension to take a tweet, and convert some words into other words based on a dictionary.
+In this case, it makes the tweet sound like it came from somebody on /r/scottishpeopletwitter.

 >Copyright (c) 2016 Aidan Breen